-Fundamentals point to growth for Australia’s tourism industry Bookmark has been added
+Fundamentals point to growth for Australia’s tourism industry has been added to Bookmarks.

 Fundamentals point to growth for Australia’s tourism industry